substratusai/runbooks/docs/container-contract.md

 ### Parameters

-Substratus provides params as environment variables to containers.
+Substratus provides params as a file (`/content/params.json`) and as environment variables to containers.

 For example, the below Substratus Model spec will pass `abc: xyz` to the container using the environment variable `PARAM_ABC=xyz`: